 Because you aren’t isolating the power going to each of your pedals, the 1 SPOT is prone to noise and ground loop hum.
 It’s hit and miss, however, with roughly 50-60% of 1 SPOT users complaining about noise issues.
-Some users deem the noise unacceptable, while many accept this is the price to pay for... well, paying such a low price for this power supply!
+Some users deem the noise unacceptable, while many accept this is the price to pay for paying such a low price for this power supply.

-Getting down to what matters the most - what kinds of pedals can the T-Rex Fuel Tank Junior handle?
-We’ll come right out and say this unit is not nearly as versatile as the Voodoo Lab Pedal Power, and is best suited for those with relatively uncomplicated pedal power needs, and powering a smaller pedal collection.
+The T-Rex Fuel Tank Junior is best suited for those with relatively uncomplicated pedal power needs, and powering a smaller pedal collection.
 The Fuel Tank Junior has 5 isolated 9 Volt DC outputs, each delivering 120mA.
 What this basically means is that if you want to take advantage of the isolation, you can power one pedal per each output, which means the Fuel Tank Junior can handle a maximum of five pedals.
 That is, provided each of those five pedals accepts 9V, and draws no more than 120 mA of current.
-As we’ve covered before, 80-90% of pedals on the market fall into this camp.

 If you have a pedal that needs 18 volts (and consumes no more than 120 mA), you can buy the T-Rex voltage doubler cable which lets you use two of the Fuel Tank Junior’s outputs and combine them for 18 volts (9+9=18).
-It’s a bummer that you have to sacrifice two outputs to power a single pedal, but hey at least you can do that!
+It’s a bummer that you have to sacrifice two outputs to power a single pedal, but at least you have the ability.
 But, again, make sure your 18V pedal does not consume more than 120 mA, otherwise you cannot use the Fuel Tank Junior for it.
-Also, you unfortunately cannot power pedals that need 12 volts with this unit.
+Also, you unfortunately cannot power 12 volt pedals with this unit.

 If you love the idea of the T-Rex Fuel Tank Junior but need to power more than five pedals, you can of course daisy chain off of a single output (so long as all the pedals you’re plugging into this daisy chain are 9V, and the TOTAL current draw is less than 120 mA).
 The problem with this, as with any other daisy chain, is that you lose the benefits of isolation, since you’re sharing power amongst multiple pedals.